yanyongyu/githubkit/docs/usage/configuration.md

 The `cache_strategy` option defines how to cache the tokens or http responses.
 You can provide a githubkit built-in cache strategy or a custom one that implements the `BaseCacheStrategy` interface.
 By default, githubkit uses the `MemCacheStrategy` to cache the data in memory.

+Available built-in cache strategies:

+- `MemCacheStrategy`: Cache the data in memory.
+- `RedisCacheStrategy`: Cache the data in Redis (Sync only).
+- `AsyncRedisCacheStrategy`: Cache the data in Redis (Async only).

 ### `http_cache`

 The `http_cache` option enables the http caching feature powered by [Hishel](https://hishel.com/) for HTTPX.
 GitHub API limits the number of requests that you can make within a specific amount of time.
 This feature is useful to reduce the number of requests to GitHub API and avoid hitting the rate limit.